metabolomicsworkbench/MetENPAppyter/README.md

 ## Installation

 Download or clone MetENPAppyter folder from github.
-Be careful not to overwrite existing folders [create and be in a different folder as needed].
+Be careful not to overwrite existing folders [create and be in a different folder as needed].</br>
 $git clone https://github.com/metabolomicsworkbench/MetENPAppyter.git MetENPAppyter

 install.packages("devtools")<br/>